jsheridanwells/dev-scrapbook/angular/angular-base-and-derived-http-services.md

 }
 ```

-Now your derived services can focus on just data management and your components are complete separated from your web API.
+Now your derived services can focus on just data management and your components are completely separated from your web API.
 Yay!